SSI BENEFITS – WHAT YOU NEED TO KNOW

 CAN YOU WORK AND GET SSI BENEFITS?

-If you are working above the SGA level when you apply for SSD or SSI benefits, then you are “working.”
+If you are working above the SGA level when you apply for SSDI or SSI benefits, then you are “working.”
 The first question the SSA asks when they are looking at paying you benefits is – are you working?
-If you are, then you cannot get either SSA benefit.
+If you are working, then you are not eligible for either SSA benefit, including concurrent benefits.

 WHAT ARE THE MEDICAL REQUIREMENTS FOR SSI BENEFITS?

-The medical rules to win SSI benefits are the same as those for SSD benefits.
-In order for the SSA to pay you SSI benefits, then your medical condition must meet or equal their rules.
-If your condition does not meet or equal a listing, then there is another way to win benefits.
-For example, your residual functional capacity can prevent you from working full time hours at any job.
-Read here to learn more information about how to win benefits with your residual functional capacity.
+The medical rules to win SSI benefits are the same as those for SSDI benefits.
+In order for the SSA to pay you SSI benefits, your medical condition must meet or equal their rules.
+If your condition does not meet or equal a listing under step three, then there is another way to win benefits.
+For example, your residual functional capacity (RFC) can prevent you from working full time hours at any job.
+Learn how to win benefits with your RFC.

-To understand the physical conditions that meet or equal a listing, you can read the list of medical conditions on SSA’s website.
-Or, you can read the list of physical conditions.
+To understand the physical conditions that meet or equal a listing, you can review the list of medical conditions on SSA’s website.
+Or, you can review the list of physical conditions.

-Additionally, you can win SSI benefits if you have one or more mental conditions.
-There is also a list of mental conditions that qualify you for SSI benefits on this website.
+Additionally, you can win SSI benefits if you have mental conditions.
+There is also a list of mental conditions that qualify you for SSI benefits.

 WHAT ARE THE FINANCIAL LIMITS FOR SSI BENEFITS?

-In addition to being found disabled, in order to win SSI benefits, you must also meet Social Security’s income and resource rules.
-Learn more about the SSI asset limits.
+In addition to being found disabled, in order to win SSI benefits, you must also meet Social Security’s income and asset rules.
+Learn about the SSI asset limits.

 THE INCOME TEST.

 In order to qualify for SSI benefits your countable income cannot exceed the federal benefit rate (FBR).
-As of January 1, 2022, the FBR is $841 for an individual and $1,261 for a couple.
-Some States give additional payments on top of the Federal SSI benefit.
+In 2024, the FBR is $943 for an individual and $1,415 for a couple.
+However, in 2025, there will be a 2.5 percent increase in SSI benefits.
+Therefore, in January 2025, the monthly maximum SSI amount will increase to $967 for an individual and $1,450 for a couple.
+Some States give additional payments on top of the SSI benefit.
+This is the amount the government thinks you can live on per month.

-Your countable income includes money you are paid for working, the value of free food or shelter, and money from other sources such as your spouse and family.
+Your countable income includes money you are paid for working.
+It also includes the value of free food or shelter and money from other sources such as your spouse and family.
 Additionally, your countable income includes veterans benefits and unemployment benefits.
-However, only a portion of your spouse’s income is attributed to you by the SSA.
+However, the SSA only attributes a portion of your spouse’s income to you.

 THE RESOURCES TEST

 Individuals who receive SSI benefits cannot have more than $2,000 in resources.
-Couples cannot have more than $3,000 in combined resources (even if just one person is disabled).
-Resources are things you own.
+Couples cannot have more than $3,000 in combined resources (even if just one person receives SSI benefits).
+Resources are things you own and that belong to you.
 For example, cash or savings in the bank are resources.
-Likewise, so are investments, land, automobiles, motorcycles, or any other items you could sell to help pay for your food and shelter.
+Likewise, so are investments, land, automobiles, motorcycles, or any other items you can sell to pay for food and shelter.
 There are some things, however, that the SSA will not consider when calculating your income.
 Here are some examples of resources that do not count against your income:

 ARE SSI BENEFITS AVAILABLE TO THOSE WHO HAVE NEVER WORKED?